Conflict of Interest

 - Intellectual Property: A Covered Individual must report receipt of income related to intellectual property, and any equity or business participation in an entity that sponsors the individual's research or licenses the IP.

-- Reimbursed or Sponsored Travel: A Covered Individual that submits to or is awarded PHS fundingmust report the occurrence of any reimbursed or sponsored travel related to their Institutional Responsibilities.
-See "SFI Exclusions" below for travel that is not reportable.
+- Reimbursed or Sponsored Travel: A Covered Individual that submits to or is awarded funding by the PHS must report the occurrence of any reimbursed or sponsored travel which occurred in the twelve months preceding the disclosure and with a value (aggregated per entity that reimburses or sponsors the travel) that exceeds $5,000.
+This does not apply to Investigators who do not receive PHS funding.
+See "SFI Exclusions" below for additional exclusions for travel that is not reportable.

 SFI Exclusions: The term Significant Financial Interest (SFI) does not include the following types of financial interests: